jan-revay/initPC/README.md

 1. `refresh`

 command (an alias defined in `.bash_aliases`) will apply the changes in the repository to your machine (e.g. install added packages).
-However, the script never removes any packages (other than `apt-get autoremove`).
+However, the script never removes any packages (other than `apt-get autoremove`) and does not reverse already executed changes in machine configuration (the Nix config will be able to do that, but it is not finished).
 Removing a package from the init script will have no effect after the script is executed for the first time.

 ## Branches